scaleflex/filerobot-client-python-uploader/README.md

 #### Upload batch size: how many files should be uploaded in a single API call

 The Filerobot Uploaders will download files in batches from your origin storage over http or ftp.
-Reduce FILEROBOT_UPLOAD_BATCH_SIZE if you have bandwith issues at your origin that could cause failed file uploads (maximum = 100, recommended 20).
+Reduce FILEROBOT_UPLOAD_BATCH_SIZE if you have bandwith issues at your origin that could cause failed file uploads (maximum = 100, recommended 20):

 FILEROBOT_UPLOAD_BATCH_SIZE = 20

 #### Max retries of Filerobot operations

-If the upload of a file batch fails for any reason other than non-existing files at the origin (404), the script can retry the upload of the entire batch a configurable amount of times.
+If the upload of a batch of files (see above) fails for any reason other than non-existing files at the origin (HTTP 404 error from your origin), the script can retry the upload of the entire batch a specified amount of times:

 FILEROBOT_MAX_RETRIES = 2

+The current version of the script does not support the retry of individual failes files as this is something handled by the Filerobot Uploader backend.
+For the time being, you can use the local database to identify issues with individual files and retry uplaoding them with a new `.txt` file.

 ## Services
 - **postgres** - DB to store uploaded file information